-Come enjoy the best steaks in Clarksville in a relaxed atmosphere with live piano on Friday and Saturday night.
+Come enjoy the best steaks in Clarksville in a relaxed atmosphere with live piano on Friday and Saturday nights.
 We also offer Clarksville’s largest wine selection in town from around the world.
 10% Military and APSU discount daily

 David Smith is a retired U.S. Army Still Photographer, who came to the Clarksville area in 1976 as a member of the 101st Airborne Division.
 He returned to Clarksville with his family after his retirement from the military.
-Most of the photographs are of Landscapes and scenery but he also tries to photography the City of Clarksville. ”I feel that it’s important for a photographer to help preserve the history through photographs.”
+Most of the photographs are of Landscapes and scenery but he also tries to photograph the City of Clarksville. ”I feel that it’s important for a photographer to help preserve the history through photographs.”

 Stop in, see the art, listen to Jackson Miller on the piano and enjoy the Thursday night special, 1/2 priced $7.00 appetizers and 2 for 1 draft drink specials.

 The Downtown Artists Cooperative is proud to present the 2022 Annual Regional Photography Exposition. a wide range of Watercolor Artists in January 2022.

 This opening reception and awards will be held on Thursday, February 03, 2022, during the First Thursday Art Walk.
 The exhibit will be on display from February 03 through February 26, 2022 and the DAC is open Thursdays & Fridays 12:00pm to 4:00pm and, Saturdays 9:00am to 5:00pm and by appointment.

 This exhibition is generously sponsored by Sango Wine & Spirits, F&M Bank, Glenn Edgin, Framemakes, John & LuAnnette Butler, and Ned & Jacqueline Crouch.